Pioneers of state certified meth lab cleanup in Washington leading the way since 2000.”

 The materials used to cook meth can be bought at local stores, and anyone can go online to find the recipes for making meth.
 Some of the ingredients are actually household products that, when used properly, are safe.
 When these substances are mixed with other ingredients and cooked, though, chemical reactions occur.
 The result is often hazardous and unpredictable.
 Meth labs are known to cause chemical fires, toxic gases, and even explosions.
 Additionally, liquid and solid wastes are also produced in the process, and these byproducts can contaminate buildings, groundwater, and soil.

 Meth laboratories can be found virtually anywhere.
 They may be located in a home, trailer, vehicle, or motel room.
 Sometimes, people live next door to one without knowing it exists.
 Be aware of the signs and report any suspicious activity to your local law enforcement for investigation.
 Some signs of a meth lab are:

 - Lots of trash with items such as drain cleaners, duct tape, antifreeze containers, coffee filters stained red

 - In and out people traffic, especially at night

 - Items such as Freon, Heet Lye, Drano, starting fluid, ether, battery acid, rock salt, hot plates

 Lingering Effects of Meth Manufacturing

-Manufacturing or “cooking” meth has resulting byproducts that are lingering and toxic.
-Five to seven pounds of chemical waste result from each pound of methamphetamine produced.
-Some of these chemicals are hydrochloric acid, phosphoric acid, chloroform and many other poisonous compounds.
+Five to seven pounds of chemical waste results from each pound of methamphetamine produced.
+Some of these chemical byproducts include hydrochloric acid, phosphoric acid, chloroform, and many other poisonous compounds.
+These chemicals are harmful to people, pets, and wildlife.
 Even after the lab has been disbanded, if not decontaminated properly, people who may move in can be susceptible to: